Betarena/scores/README.md

 See the `.docs/` directory for more (1) information about the project, (2) it's quirks, (3) code-style, (4) how to setup development, and more.

+### SIWE Authentication

+The middleware exposes a `POST /auth/siwe` endpoint that verifies an Ethereum signature and returns a Firebase custom token.
+Set the `FIREBASE_SERVICE_ACCOUNT` environment variable with the Firebase Admin SDK service account JSON to enable this flow.

 ## 🚦 Roadmap

 See the open issues for a list of proposed features (and known issues).